What is Piggybacking?

 Do not agree to extend prices to other BOEs/Municipalities _____

-If you have any bids you’d like to add to our page, please contact Cara Hart at 860-524-4021 or firstname.lastname@example.org.
+If you have any bids you’d like to add to our page, or any other support questions, please contact Cara Hart at 860-524-4021 or firstname.lastname@example.org.

 CREC has a wide network of partners in cooperative purchasing.
 Don't see what you need?
 Contact us, we'll do our best to find an available contract for your needs.